 But the tongue is more than just a random body part, our tongues play a key role in our ability to taste and swallow food.
-And believe it or not, your tongue can also provide your dentist with clues to both your oral health and your overall health.
+And believe it or not, your tongue can also provide your dentist in Lancaster Texas with clues to both your oral health and your overall health.
 In fact, you might be surprised what your tongue can tell you about your health.
 Get ready to say, “Ahhhhhhh!”

 What Your Tongue Can Tell You About Your Health